mllamazares/personal_site/about.md

 title: about
 ---

-Hey, I'm Miguel Llamazares (_/miˈɣel ʎamaˈθaɾes/_), an Offensive Security Manager working remotely from northern Spain.
+Hey, I'm Miguel Llamazares (_/miˈɣel ʎamaˈθaɾes/_), an Offensive Security Manager currently working remotely at Accenture from northern Spain.

 I'm obsessed with appsec, web pentesting and the growing role of AI in hacking.

 Here's are some highlights of my profile, but if you want the boring details, just check out my [linkedin](https://www.linkedin.com/in/mllamazares/).

-### 🕵 stuff I broke
+### stuff I broke

 [Publicly recognized](https://www.linkedin.com/in/mllamazares/details/honors/) for _\*ethically\*_ reporting web vulnerabilities to the following organizations and institutions: